© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Monastic grange belonging to Rievaulx Abbey at Laskill Farm is a scheduled monument protected by Historic England under reference 1010340.
 View the official record →

-Laskill Farm is a monastic grange belonging to Rievaulx Abbey, a Cistercian house founded in North Yorkshire in the twelfth century.
+Laskill Farm is a monastic grange belonging to Rievaulx Abbey, a Cistercian foundation in North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010340.

 Monastic grange belonging to Rievaulx Abbey at Laskill Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010340.